MisakaMikoto/maven-npm-node-typescript-babel-es2016-jquery/README.md

 1. You run maven clean install then babel watching your target folder statement
 2. After maven run, you should run tomcat run.

-You get the performance. because auto transfer ts folder's files to the js folder's files and hot deploy in was
+You get the performance.
+because babel auto transfer typescript to javascript, then was run hotdeploy.